When you were a small child, your parents taught you to count

 The rest of this book is all about these things; very little of the book’s

-content is about the mechanics of DrRacket, BSL or libraries.
-The book
+content is actually about the mechanics of DrRacket, BSL, or

-life, e.g., the work of doctors, journalists, lawyers and engineers.
+other situations in life, such as the work of doctors, journalists, lawyers,

 Oh, and by the way, the rest of the book uses a tone that is more